hoytech/quadrable/README.md

     Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

 This is an important property of Quadrable: Identical trees have identical roots.
 "Path dependencies" such as the order in which records were inserted, or whether any deletions or modifications occurred along the way, do not affect the resulting roots.

+### quadb push

+This pushes a value into the database and updates the [next pushable index](#pushable-logs):

+    $ quadb push val

+The `--stdin` flag says to read the records from standard input, one per line:

+    $ perl -E 'for $i (1..1000) { say "value $i" }' | quadb push --stdin

+### quadb length

+Prints out the number of records that have been [pushed](#pushable-logs) onto this database.
+This is the equivalent to the "next pushable index", or 0 if this has not been set

+    $ quadb length
+    1000
+    $ quadb push 'new record'
+    $ quadb length
+    1001

+Note that this should only be used if using [integer keys](#integer-keys).
+This value is *not* equivalent to the number of leaves in the tree.
+To get that number, use [quadb stats](#quadb-stats).

 ### quadb import